Do you worry about the size of your penis? Does it not seem as long or as girthy as other men?

 So although a penis pump could have the potential to help with erection strength, it’s not guaranteed to significantly increase your penis size on a permanent basis.

-Stretching and jelqing both involve penis exercises you can do using just your hands to increase your penis size naturally.
+Stretching and jelqing both involve penis exercises using just your hands to increase your penis size naturally.

 Jelqing is similar to stretching, using actions similar to milking a cow to force blood into the penis, slowly expanding the parts which hold the blood.
 This in theory then leads to penis growth.

-Despite a lack of scientific evidence, there’s a lot of anecdotal evidence from guys – particularly on sexual health and body building forums – saying that the exercises do lead to size increases.
+Despite a lack of scientific evidence, there’s a lot of anecdotal evidence from men.
+Particularly on sexual health and bodybuilding forums, men say that the exercises do lead to size increases.

-There are, unfortunately, some rather dubious penis enlargement guides sold online, often requiring you to take some controversial supplements.
+There are some rather dubious penis enlargement guides sold online, often requiring you to take controversial supplements.

-Interestingly, an article in Science Daily in 2011 reported researchers as saying:
+Interestingly, an article In Science Daily reported researchers as saying:

 There is no scientific evidence to show that penile lengthening exercises work.
 Despite this, it is very attractive to patients who like the idea of a non-invasive, low-cost method of penis enlargement and is widely discussed on the internet.

-The main selling point is usually to help guys with erectile dysfunction or low libido, but a secondary effect can be an apparent increase in size until the pill wears off.
+The main selling point is usually to help guys with erectile dysfunction or low libido.
+But a secondary effect can be an increase in size until the pill wears off.